Kierancz/nextjs-react-native-starter/README.md

 WIP

-## Contributing

-We face difficult times together as our planet rapidly changes, we need to collaborate to face these daunting challenges.
-If this project (and/or it's companion package `webview-state-bridge`) helps you or your organization build universal apps faster, please consider contributing to the ongoing development and maintenance of this effort.
-We welcome any and all contributions, which may include (but not limited to) any of the following.

-- Reporting bugs, asking questions, proposing improvements, or any other ideas by [opening an issue](TODO-url-here).
-- Documentation improvements.
-- Example app functionality additions (this would be amazing!).
-- Code contributions!
-Please feel free to dig into the code to fix a bug, [open a PR](TODO-url-here), and we'll make sure the effort gets the attention it deserves.
-- Feedback!
-All important to improving anything, we love to hear how you or your organization are using this code, what's working, what could be improved, and what isn't appreciated.
-- Resources!
-If there's any related project/effort that we can link to and help our community find resources and grow, the better!
-Open an issue to mention it or better yet open a PR to add to the documentation.

 ## Other Resources

 This project benefits from demoing the integration of amazing open source work from the following efforts.